-In general, a U.S. Holder will be subject to backup withholding at the applicable tax rate (currently 28% and scheduled to increase to 31% in 2011) with respect to cash payments of interest on the Notes and the gross proceeds from dispositions (including a retirement or redemption) of the Notes, unless the holder (i) is an entity that is exempt from backup withholding (generally including corporations, tax-exempt organizations and certain qualified nominees) and, when required, provides appropriate documentation to that effect or (ii) provides us or our paying agent with its social security or other taxpayer identification number ("TIN") within a reasonable time after a request therefor, certifies that the TIN provided is correct and that the holder has not been notified by the IRS that it is subject to backup withholding due to underreporting of interest or dividends, and otherwise complies with applicable requirements of the backup withholding rules.
+In general, a U.S. Holder will be subject to backup withholding at the applicable tax rate (currently 28% and scheduled to increase to 31% in 2013) with respect to cash payments of interest on the Notes and the gross proceeds from dispositions (including a retirement or redemption) of the Notes, unless the holder (i) is an entity that is exempt from backup withholding (generally including corporations, tax-exempt organizations and certain qualified nominees) and, when required, provides appropriate documentation to that effect or (ii) provides us or our paying agent with its social security or other taxpayer identification number ("TIN") within a reasonable time after a request therefor, certifies that the TIN provided is correct and that the holder has not been notified by the IRS that it is subject to backup withholding due to underreporting of interest or dividends, and otherwise complies with applicable requirements of the backup withholding rules.
 A U.S. Holder who does not provide us or our paying agent with its correct TIN may be subject to penalties imposed by the IRS.
+United States backup withholding tax is not an additional tax.
 The amount of any backup withholding from a payment to a U.S. Holder will be allowed as a credit against such holder's United States federal income tax liability and may entitle such holder to a refund, provided that the required information is timely furnished to the IRS.
 We or our paying agent will report to the holders and the IRS the amount of any "reportable payments" and any amounts withheld with respect to the Notes as required by the Code and applicable Treasury regulations.

-Non-U.S. Holders
+NON-U.S. HOLDERS

-The following discussion applies to Non-U.S. Holders.
-Special rules may apply to certain Non-U.S. Holders, such as controlled foreign corporations, corporations that accumulates earnings to avoid United States federal income tax, and certain expatriates, among others, that are subject to special treatment under the Code.
+The following discussion applies only to Non-U.S. Holders.
+Special rules may apply to certain Non-U.S. Holders, such as controlled foreign corporations, corporations that accumulate earnings to avoid United States federal income tax, passive foreign investment companies, and certain expatriates, among others, that are subject to special treatment under the Code.
 Such holders should consult their own tax advisors to determine the United States federal, state, local and other tax consequences that may be relevant to them.